stalj/KUE-Classes/faq/README.md

     * disk capacity: 256GB will usually be sufficient.
 If you regularly record video on your smartphone, consider a larger disk.
 Remember that for a few zlotys a month you can also store data using disks available on the Internet.
 This is a very convenient solution.
     * communication protocols: if your laptop supports the Thunderbolt protocol and Power Delivery for battery charging, you will be able to connect it with one cable to the docking station and work comfortably using a large, external monitor and a large, comfortable keyboard (as if you were using a desktop computer).

-4. Small budget (PLN 1,000 to 2,000): don't worry.
+4. I have small budget (PLN 1,000 to 2,000): don't worry.
 Check out the offer of 2-3 year old used, post-lease laptops.
 There are many stores with used computers, both stationary (at least a few in Krakow) and online, where you can buy a used, solid business laptop for a fraction of its original price.
 Usually 1000-2000 PLN is enough to buy a good laptop.
 What's more, stores usually give a one-year warranty for a purchased used laptop.
 This is, in my opinion, a much better solution than buying a new, but the cheapest laptop.